Energy Transition International Inc.

 Geothermal Reservoir

-A naturally occurring underground system containing hot water or steam that can be used for electricity generation or heating.
+A naturally occurring underground system containing hot water, steam or hot dry rock, that can be used for electricity generation or heating.

 Inversion (Geophysics)

-Mathematical reconstruction of subsurface resistivity from measured EM data.
+Mathematical reconstruction of subsurface resistivity from measured EM data to the geologic model.
 ETI uses 3D anisotropic inversion calibrated to borehole logs.

 Joint Inversion

-Combining multiple data types—EM, borehole logs, seismic—into a single subsurface model for improved accuracy.
+Combining multiple data types—EM, borehole logs, seismic—into a single subsurface model for reducing model ambiguity.

 Lithium Brine